ngs-doo/TemplaterExamples/Intermediate/WordDataTable (.NET)/Readme.md

 ### Standard processing

 Templater has built-in processor for DataTable, which *knows* how to process DataTable.
 In that case more style formatting can be applied on the document.

+### merge-nulls metadata

+One of the internal metadata (meaning it can't be implemented as a simple plugin) is **merge-nulls**.
+It can be used for merging cells when they contain null value.